richiejarvis/MMDVM_HS_Hat/2025-02-20_G1ZNE_Build_Instructions.md

         Removing libcamera0.3:armhf (0.3.2+rpt20241119-1) ...
         Processing triggers for libc-bin (2.36-9+rpt2+deb12u9) ...
         ```

 1. Install the build tools necessary for the firmware build:

-        * Note: Versions/exact output will be different!
-Don't worry about it.
-        * Note: This will take a while - go make a cup of tea/coffee/beverage of your choice
+        * Copy and run this commandline:

         ```
         sudo apt install -y gcc-arm-none-eabi gdb-arm-none-eabi libstdc++-arm-none-eabi-newlib libnewlib-arm-none-eabi
         ```

         * Output will be similar to this:
+        * Note: Versions/exact output will be different!
+Don't worry about it.
+        * Note: This will take a while - go make a cup of tea/coffee/beverage of your choice

         ```
         pi-star@wpsd:~ $ sudo apt install -y gcc-arm-none-eabi gdb-arm-none-eabi libstdc++-arm-none-eabi-newlib libnewlib-arm-none-eabi
         Reading package lists...
 Done